stratika/GPULlama3.java/README.md

 chmod +x llama-tornado

 # Source the project-specific environment paths -> this will ensure the correct paths are set for the project and the TornadoVM SDK
+# Expect to see: [INFO] Environment configured for LLaMA3 with TornadoVM at: /home/YOUR_PATH_TO_TORNADOVM

 source set_paths

 # Build the project using Maven (skip tests for faster build)